Skip to Content

 The Hurricane Shelf Checklist

-Every Florida resident should have a hurricane shelf in a closet or garage where you keep these supplies:
+Every Florida resident should have a hurricane shelf in a closet or garage for recurring storm needs:

 • Flashlights and battery-powered lanterns

-• Fresh batteries of all sizes (Replace every two years)
+• Fresh batteries of all sizes (Replace at least every two years)

 • First aid kit.